Life is hurtling by.

 - If you were any good at algebra, some of this may be less painful for you.

 And just for fun, I’ve started up mock forex and stock portfolios on Investopedia.
-It’s unlikely I’ll be doing either of these in real life, but improving my financial literacy can only be a good thing, and a simulated environment is the best way to start.
+It’s unlikely I’ll be doing either of these in real life, but I’m really interested on FXTM.
+It will get me started with online forex trading, improving my financial literacy can only be a good thing, and a simulated environment is the best way to start.
 In picking my companies, I did some research on the likes of CNN Money, where you can find information on companie – financials, forecasts, etc. Of course, when it’s play money, you don’t necessarily take as much care as you would with real dollars, and it wasn’t till I’d bought about 10 stocks that I realised I was being charged $20 a pop on each transaction.
 (To date the extent of my individual stock investment experience has been in the Neopets stockmarket.
 Remember that site?)
 And I’ve done the same on the NZX, but the size of the stockmarket would seem to limit potential returns.

 So, how has the year started off for you?
 What are you doing to make the most of it?